The Prismatic Debussy – Festival 2012 – Eastman School of Music

 Mylène Dubiau-Feuillerac and Marie Rolf teach a seminar on French Poetry into Song (Th 431/531).

-Professor Abra Bush is devoting a session in her Freshman Colloquium class to the music of Debussy and Eastman’s festival.
+Professor Abra Bush is devoting a session in her First-year Colloquium class to the music of Debussy and Eastman’s festival.

 Guest professor Susan Uselmann (Humanities) teaches a course on that will focus on ancient heros in the modern age, and will work with P. Craig Russell’s comic-book rendition of Pelléas et Mélisande.